azamzow/B-tree/README.md

 ### Description

 This project implements a b-tree in both java and python.
-It creates a b-tree and also searches the b-tree for any keys entered.
+It supports the operations: insert(), and search().
 A b-tree is a self-balancing search tree.
 It has a parent node called root and child nodes called leaves.

 **Properties of B-Tree**
 1) All leaves are at same level.